KDE/documentation-develop-kde-org/content/docs/packaging/android/porting_applications/advanced.md

 ## Not using Qt Widgets

 Even if the app does not use qt widgets for its UI, it may use a `QApplication` internally, since that enables a few things on the desktop.
-On android, this not necessary and we should make sure not to link against Qt Widgets, since that would increase the apk's size.
+On Android, this not necessary and we should make sure not to link against Qt Widgets, since that would increase the APK's size.

-The first step towards not using Qt Widgets is thus to replace the `QApplication` with a `QGuiApplication`, but only on android.
+The first step towards not using Qt Widgets is thus to replace the `QApplication` with a `QGuiApplication`, but only on Android.
 This can be done using `#ifdef` and replacing the old variable with

 ```cpp
 #ifdef Q_OS_ANDROID